xcanwin/MacOS-App-Crack/README_en.md

 ## Project description

 - MacOS-App-Crack, the cracked version of MacOS applications.
+- This project was created because of concerns about the backdoor of the cracked version provided by others, so feel free to use the applications I cracked.
 - This is what I cracked, only for personal study studies.
-- This project was created because of concerns about the backdoor of the cracked version provided by others, so feel free to use the applications I cracked.
+- These modified applications are not allowed for any commercial use and I do not bear any legal responsibility.
 - If you need to use the cracked version of Windows softwares, try [Win-Software-Crack](./../../../Win-Software-Crack).

 <br>

-## Decode
+## Decode instructions

 - In order to support the genuine application (QAQ) and reduce the amount of search, the content of the text was reversed.
 - Decoding method:
-- Copy the following js code -&gt; keyboard F12 -&gt; console -&gt; paste -&gt; enter
+- Use PC -&gt; Copy the following javascript code -&gt;
+- keyboard "F12" -&gt; Console tab -&gt; Paste -&gt; Enter -&gt;
+- At this time, the following text can be read normally

 ```
 enc=function(prt){if(prt.nodeName=="#text"){prt.textContent=prt.textContent.split